Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/README.md

 Due to the fact that Berkely asks those who use and extend their project to NOT publish solutions/implementations to their pacman projects, I have only included the source code as well as video clips of my implemented and trained AI agents in action.

-## Project 1: Intelligent Search Algorithms
+## Project 1: Intelligent Path Search Algorithms
 Starting out with basic search algorithms such as BFS (breadth-first search), DFS (depth-first search), and UCS (uniform cost search), I ultimately built up to implementing an intelligent search algorithm, A* (A-Star), and designed a non-trivial and consistent heuristic
 (one that combines multiple heuristics appropriately) to incorporate domain knowledge into the Pacman Agent's search through the maze to collect food pellets.